daynetran/daynetran.github.io/index.md

 2022 to the summer of 2023, I was an equipment manager for the football team while studying in Berkeley.
 I worked with the running backs group at practices and was a ball boy at games.

-In my free time, I  write and cook, spend time with family, and lace up my shoes on the basketball court.
+In my free time, I  write and cook, spend time with family, tinker with my NeoVim environment, and lace up my shoes on the basketball court.